 They might no longer want to hear from you, grow beyond your marketing lessons and advice, no longer be interested in the topics, etc.

 Perhaps they receive too many email marketing newsletters in general.
-This is one of the most common factors people unsubscribe from mailing lists.
+This is one of the most common factors that people unsubscribe from mailing lists.

 Whatever the case, making it easy for your contact to unsubscribe from your list is a good email marketing best practice.

-And come to think of it; there’s no point or gain in forcing people to remain subscribed to your newsletter when they no longer want to be part of your audience.
+And come to think of it, there’s no point or gain in forcing people to remain subscribed to your newsletter when they no longer want to be part of your audience.

 The best thing you can do is make the unsubscribe link visible and present in all marketing emails you send to your subscribers.